greencloud/BitURL/README.md

-# BitURL
+# C-URL
-BitURL is a Free simple URL shortener application written in PHP.
+C-URL is a Free simple URL shortener application written in PHP.

 ## HOW TO USE THIS PROGRAM

 **Requirements:** This web application requires Codeigniter 3.1.11

-1. Download the files in your desktop: $ git clone https://github.com/greencloud/BitURL.git
+1. Download the files in your desktop: $ git clone https://github.com/greencloud/C-URL.git

 2. Copy all the essential files in the **application** folder to their designated folders in your Codeigniter application